Evolve Your Business

 So, let's get started.
 This first one is an oldie but goldie.

-1 - Billability % (or billable utilization %)
+1 - Billability % (or billable utilisation %)

 This KPI tells you how much of your consultants' time you can bill your clients.

-While some PSOs primarily look at their consultants' general utilization %, it is not the same, as billability % replaces productive time with billable time.
+While some PSOs primarily look at their consultants' general utilisation percentage, this is not the same, as billability percentage replaces productive time with billable time.

 You might say that you shift focus from whether your consultants are busy to whether their time is, in fact, profitable.

-For instance, a consultant might increase his or her utilization % working on a client project.
-But if he or she puts in more time on the project than you can bill the client, the billable utilization drops.
+For instance, a consultant might increase his or her utilization percentage while working on a client project.
+But if he or she spends more time on the project than you can bill the client, the billable utilization drops.

 It's essential to keep track of this KPI, as this KPI is directly related to your consultants' profitability.

-On time and material agreements, this KPI is easy to track.
-For these agreements, the billability % is 1-1, equivalent to what you can invoice the client relative to your total working time.
+This KPI is easy to track on time and material agreements.
+For these agreements, the billability percentage is 1-1, equivalent to what you can invoice the client relative to your total working time.

 Caution:

-As with utilization %, a narrow focus on billability % can lead your consultants to neglect important but not-billable tasks.
-Like competency development, project evaluation, team building, etc.
+As with utilization %, a narrow focus on billability % can lead your consultants to neglect important but non-billable tasks, such as competency development, project evaluation, team building, etc.

 Want to learn how to handle contracts and invoice clients more accurately?